The College of St. Scholastica

 - The College's education programs are nationally accredited by the Teacher Education Accreditation Council (TEAC) and have received continuing approval by the Minnesota Board of Teaching.

-100 percent of the undergraduate teacher candidates who graduated and received their MN Teaching License in 2013-14 now have teaching jobs.
+Eleven of the 13 of the undergraduate teacher candidates who graduated and received their MN Teaching License in 2014-15 now have teaching jobs.

 - Middle/Secondary and K-12 licensure requires completion of a teacher preparation major offered by one of the following departments: English, history, mathematics, biology or chemistry.

 - Spanish and music education and library media specialist programs result in a K-12 license.